JohnKaul/jcreate/readme.md

 will print out the commands necessary to complete those tasks.

-This script is NOT meant to be perfect or exhaustive, it's only goal is to offer a starting point from which futher, more fine grained additions, can be made.
+This script is NOT meant to be perfect or exhaustive, it's only goal is to offer a starting point from which further, more fine grained additions, can be made.

 ## USAGE